Olliter/Olliter_Manuals/OL-SD20A/README.md

 [12.
 Connection of the SDR to the PC [48]](#connection-of-the-sdr-to-the-pc)

-[• Default Olliter SDR IP address [48]](#default-olliter-sdr-ip-address)
+    - [Default Olliter SDR IP address [48]](#default-olliter-sdr-ip-address)

-[• Sample Ethernet connection [48]](#sample-ethernet-connection)
+    - [Sample Ethernet connection [48]](#sample-ethernet-connection)

-[• Changing the Olliter SDR IP address [48]](#changing-the-olliter-sdr-ip-address)
+    - [Changing the Olliter SDR IP address [48]](#changing-the-olliter-sdr-ip-address)

-[o Connect the device to the PC [49]](#connect-the-device-to-the-pc)
+        [Connect the device to the PC [49]](#connect-the-device-to-the-pc)

-[o Manually set the IP address of the PC [49]](#manually-set-the-ip-address-of-the-pc)
+        [Manually set the IP address of the PC [49]](#manually-set-the-ip-address-of-the-pc)

-[o Setting the device address using OL-Master [52]](#setting-the-device-address-using-ol-master)
+        [Setting the device address using OL-Master [52]](#setting-the-device-address-using-ol-master)

-[o Restore the default IP settings of the PC [54]](#restore-the-default-ip-settings-of-the-pc)
+        [Restore the default IP settings of the PC [54]](#restore-the-default-ip-settings-of-the-pc)

 [13.
 Usage of OL-Master [58]](#usage-of-ol-master)

-[• Configuring OL-Master
+    - [Configuring OL-Master
 [59]](#configuring-ol-master)

-[o Configuring the Olliter SDR address [59]](#configuring-the-olliter-sdr-address)
+        [Configuring the Olliter SDR address [59]](#configuring-the-olliter-sdr-address)

-[o Configuring the operator settings [60]](#configuring-the-operator-settings)
+        [Configuring the operator settings [60]](#configuring-the-operator-settings)

-[o Configuring the audio interface [61]](#configuring-the-audio-interface)
+        [Configuring the audio interface [61]](#configuring-the-audio-interface)

-[o Configuring the receiver bandwidth [63]](#configuring-the-receiver-bandwidth)
+        [Configuring the receiver bandwidth [63]](#configuring-the-receiver-bandwidth)

-[o Configuring the refresh rate [63]](#configuring-the-refresh-rate)
+        [Configuring the refresh rate [63]](#configuring-the-refresh-rate)

-[• Starting the device [64]](#starting-the-device)
+    - [Starting the device [64]](#starting-the-device)

-[• Controlling the transceiver [65]](#controlling-the-transceiver)
+    - [Controlling the transceiver [65]](#controlling-the-transceiver)

-[o Selecting a different band [66]](#selecting-a-different-band)
+        [Selecting a different band [66]](#selecting-a-different-band)

-[o Tuning a frequency [67]](#tuning-a-frequency)
+        [Tuning a frequency [67]](#tuning-a-frequency)

-[o Setting the visualization mode [68]](#setting-the-visualization-mode)
+        [Setting the visualization mode [68]](#setting-the-visualization-mode)

-[o Interacting with the spectrum [69]](#interacting-with-the-spectrum)
+        [Interacting with the spectrum [69]](#interacting-with-the-spectrum)

-[o Setting the receiver mode [70]](#setting-the-receiver-mode)
+        [Setting the receiver mode [70]](#setting-the-receiver-mode)

-[o Adding additional receivers [71]](#adding-additional-receivers)
+        [Adding additional receivers
+[71]](#adding-additional-receivers)

-[o Adjusting the receivers volume [72]](#adjusting-the-receivers-volume)
+        [Adjusting the receivers volume [72]](#adjusting-the-receivers-volume)

-[o DSP options [73]](#dsp-options)
+        [DSP options [73]](#dsp-options)

-[• Firmware upgrade [74]](#firmware-upgrade)
+    - [Firmware upgrade [74]](#firmware-upgrade)

 [14.
 General recommendations
 [77]](#general-recommendations)

-[• Digital modes (FT8) [78]](#digital-modes-ft8)
+    - [Digital modes (FT8) [78]](#digital-modes-ft8)

-[o Using Virtual Audio Cable (VAC) [78]](#using-virtual-audio-cable-vac)
+        [Using Virtual Audio Cable (VAC) [78]](#using-virtual-audio-cable-vac)

-[o Audio Levels and Filters [78]](#audio-levels-and-filters)
+        [Audio Levels and Filters [78]](#audio-levels-and-filters)

-[o Transmit and Receive Filters [78]](#transmit-and-receive-filters)
+        [Transmit and Receive Filters [78]](#transmit-and-receive-filters)

-[• SSB mode [79]](#ssb-mode)
+    - [SSB mode [79]](#ssb-mode)

-[o Microphone Voltage Considerations [79]](#microphone-voltage-considerations)
+        [Microphone Voltage Considerations
+[79]](#microphone-voltage-considerations)

-[o Switching from FT8 to SSB [79]](#switching-from-ft8-to-ssb)
+        [Switching from FT8 to SSB [79]](#switching-from-ft8-to-ssb)

-[o Audio Processing Settings for SSB [79]](#audio-processing-settings-for-ssb)
+        [Audio Processing Settings for SSB [79]](#audio-processing-settings-for-ssb)

-[o Transmitting Filter Settings [79]](#transmitting-filter-settings)
+        [Transmitting Filter Settings
+[79]](#transmitting-filter-settings)

 [15.
 Troubleshooting [79]](#troubleshooting)

-[• Olliter SDR Not Powering Up [80]](#olliter-sdr-not-powering-up)
+    - [Olliter SDR Not Powering Up [80]](#olliter-sdr-not-powering-up)

-[• OL-Master reporting an error at startup [80]](#ol-master-reporting-an-error-at-startup)
+    - [OL-Master reporting an error at startup [80]](#ol-master-reporting-an-error-at-startup)

-[• No voice from the front-panel microphone when transmitting [80]](#no-voice-from-the-front-panel-microphone-when-transmitting)
+    - [No voice from the front-panel microphone when transmitting [80]](#no-voice-from-the-front-panel-microphone-when-transmitting)

-[o VAC is enabled on the receiver [81]](#vac-is-enabled-on-the-receiver)
+        [VAC is enabled on the receiver [81]](#vac-is-enabled-on-the-receiver)

-[o Wrong microphone style [81]](#wrong-microphone-style)
+        [Wrong microphone style
+[81]](#wrong-microphone-style)

-[o Improper microphone gain setting [81]](#improper-microphone-gain-setting)
+        [Improper microphone gain setting [81]](#improper-microphone-gain-setting)

-[• Additional windows (like EiBi or Cluster) are not showing up [81]](#additional-windows-like-eibi-or-cluster-are-not-showing-up)
+    - [Additional windows (like EiBi or Cluster) are not showing up [81]](#additional-windows-like-eibi-or-cluster-are-not-showing-up)

-[• User interface is not updating or feels slow [82]](#user-interface-is-not-updating-or-feels-slow)
+    - [User interface is not updating or feels slow [82]](#user-interface-is-not-updating-or-feels-slow)

-[• Audio from the speakers feels clicky or saturated [82]](#audio-from-the-speakers-feels-clicky-or-saturated)
+    - [Audio from the speakers feels clicky or saturated [82]](#audio-from-the-speakers-feels-clicky-or-saturated)

-[• I connected the transceiver to a different PC and all settings were reset [83]](#i-connected-the-transceiver-to-a-different-pc-and-all-settings-were-reset)
+    - [I connected the transceiver to a different PC and all settings were reset [83]](#i-connected-the-transceiver-to-a-different-pc-and-all-settings-were-reset)

-[• I get a weird error at startup telling my database cannot be loaded for some reason [83]](#i-get-a-weird-error-at-startup-telling-my-database-cannot-be-loaded-for-some-reason)
+    - [I get a weird error at startup telling my database cannot be loaded for some reason [83]](#i-get-a-weird-error-at-startup-telling-my-database-cannot-be-loaded-for-some-reason)

-[• You can't stop using the Olliter SDR transceiver [83]](#you-cant-stop-using-the-olliter-sdr-transceiver)
+    - [You can't stop using the Olliter SDR transceiver [83]](#you-cant-stop-using-the-olliter-sdr-transceiver)

 [16.
 Additional resources [83]](#_Toc1091918595)

-[• Olliter website [84]](#olliter-website)
+    - [Olliter website [84]](#olliter-website)

-[• Olliter YouTube channel [84]](#olliter-youtube-channel)
+    - [Olliter YouTube channel [84]](#olliter-youtube-channel)

-[• Olliter on Facebook [84]](#olliter-on-facebook)
+    - [Olliter on Facebook [84]](#olliter-on-facebook)

-[• Olliter on Instagram
+    - [Olliter on Instagram [84]](#olliter-on-instagram)
-[84]](#olliter-on-instagram)

 # Disclaimer for Proper Use of Amateur SDR Transceiver